 Follow their instructions closely for your dog’s sake.
 Do not to miss a dose and even the time of day, pill time, should be closely adhered to for the best results.

 Long term use can cause serious problems in the immune system, as well as the metabolic and hormonal disturbances.
 Trust that your vet knows when to take your dog off Prednisone.

 Conclusion on Prednisone

-While Prednisone really does work wonders you must understand this is a controlled substance for good reason.
+While Prednisone work wonders you must understand this is a controlled substance for good reason.
 Never attempt to administer the drug without consulting with a qualified vet.
 If this drug is abused there are usually some very serious negative side effects.